jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 2. Also: `from pprint import pprint`. `pprint` is just a pretty-printer for python objects like lists and dictionaries.
 You'll want it because python dictionaries are much easier to read if they are formatted.

 3. And: `from collections import Counter`.
-We'll want this for the [Find and normalize footnote markers and texts](#footnote-section) section below.
+We'll want this for the [Find and normalize footnote markers and texts](#footnotes) section below.
 This is not really necessary, but we'll do some counting that would require a lot of lines of fiddly code and this will save us the trouble.
 The collections module has lots of deep magic in it and is well worth getting familiar with.
 (Again, see Doug Hellmann's PyMOTW for the [collections](http://pymotw.com/2/collections/index.html#module-collections) module.
 I should also point out that his book [*The Python Standard Library By Example*](http://doughellmann.com/pages/python-standard-library-by-example.html) is one well worth having.)

-4. At the top we'll also establish some global variables to help us keep track of where we are in some of the `for` loops to follow.

-    ```python
-    n = 0
-    this_folio  = '[fo.
-1 r.]'
-    this_page = 1
-    charters = dict()
-    ```

-    Also, we'll be making use of a lot of compiled regular expressions.
-These will be defined below as we need them, but it will be useful to introduce them at the top of your module file as global variables so that they can be available to any of the scripts that follow, or any *ad hoc* scripts you may write.

-## A very brief review of regular expressions as they are implemented in python
+##<a name="regex-review"></a> A very brief review of regular expressions as they are implemented in python

 L.T.
 O'Hara's [introduction](http://programminghistorian.org/lessons/cleaning-ocrd-text-with-regular-expressions.html) to using python flavored regular expressions is invaluable.
 In this context we should review a couple of basic facts about Python's implementation of regular expressions, the `re` module, which is part of Python's standard library.